PA Sports Betting: Best Legal Pennsylvania Betting Sites

 5. BetMGM PA

-Arguably the most famous brand name in sports betting and beyond, BetMGM has taken advantage of its reputation and generated a sportsbook that PA bettors would be wise to peruse.
-Users will find that some of the best odds on the market are presented by the operator and that those are supported by tons of bet types and sports to select from.
-BetMGM PA has plenty of deposit methods and a stunning platform for mobile and online betting.
+Users will find that the online sportsbook presents competitive odds and tons of bet types and sports to select from.
+BetMGM PA has plenty of deposit methods and a stunning platform for mobile and online sports betting.

 Get the full details on BetMGM PA in our BetMGM Review.

-- App store rating: 4.8 (iOS), 4.6 (Android)
+- App Store rating: 4.8 (iOS), 4.6 (Android)

-- Sign-up bonus: $1,000 back in bonus bets
+- Sign-up bonus: $1,500 back in bonus bets

 - Payout speed: 2-8 days